Nick Castellanos: Minor leagues

 Prior to the 2012 season, Baseball America ranked him as the second best prospect in the organization and 45th best in baseball.
-The Tigers invited Castellanos to spring training in 2012, and expected to assign him to either the Class-A Advanced Lakeland Tigers of the Florida State League or the Class-AA Erie SeaWolves of the Eastern League.
-Castellanos began the 2012 season with Class-A Lakeland.
+The Tigers invited Castellanos to spring training in 2012, and expected to assign him to either the High-A Lakeland Tigers of the Florida State League or the Double-A Erie SeaWolves of the Eastern League.
+Castellanos began the 2012 season with Single-A Lakeland.
 He was named the Tigers' minor league player in May 2012.
-After he batted .402 with 32 RBIs in 55 games for Lakeland, the Tigers promoted Castellanos to Erie on June 4.
+After he batted .402 with 32 RBI in 55 games for Lakeland, the Tigers promoted Castellanos to Erie on June 4.
 Appearing in the 2012 All-Star Futures Game, Castellanos hit a three-run home run, and was named the game's Most Valuable Player.
 He batted .264 with Erie that year.

 Castellanos was blocked at third base by Miguel Cabrera and at first base by Prince Fielder.
 He had been seen as a potential centerpiece for a trade to acquire a marquee talent.
 However, the Tigers considered Castellanos untouchable in trade negotiations.
 Castellanos began to take outfield practice in left field during the 2012 season.

-With Castellanos now playing left field on a full-time basis, the Tigers optioned him to the Toledo Mud Hens of the Class AAA International League at the start of the 2013 season.
-In 134 games for the Mud Hens, Castellanos batted .276 with 18 home runs and 76 RBIs.
+With Castellanos now playing left field on a full-time basis, the Tigers optioned him to the Toledo Mud Hens of the Triple-A International League at the start of the 2013 season.
+In 134 games for the Mud Hens, Castellanos batted .276 with 18 home runs and 76 RBI.
 He appeared in the Triple-A All-Star Game and was named to the International League's post-season All-Star team.